Sealing Off Your Cloud’s Blast Radius

 Understand the challenges of securing your cloud and key best practices for minimizing your cloud’s blast radius

 Migrating to the cloud?
-Cloud security requires a shift in mindset from traditional on-premises security.
+Complex cloud security requires a shift in mindset from traditional on-premises security.
 Implementing relevant principles and practices, like for permissions management, can mitigate vulnerabilities and significantly reduce the blast radius of an attack.
 In this blog post, we dive into the differences between on-premises and cloud security, outline the main challenges in securing the cloud and provide solutions for security teams to implement.

 This blog post is based on a discussion between Rafal Los, of the “Down the Security Rabbithole” podcast and Arick Goomanovsky, Ermetic CBO and co-founder, on the topic of the biggest risk in cloud infrastructure.

 In some organizations, security professionals and organizations address cloud infrastructure security in the same manner they used for on-premises security.
 While the same general concept of cybersecurity remains, i.e keeping the bad guys out, the security principles and way to implement them are very different.